CompuTec/computec-docs/docs/wms/administrator-guide/installation/rdp-scanner-configuration/android-rpd/rdp-connection-between-android-system-and-wms-client-for-zebra-mc330k.md

 10. **Copy the APK to Download Folder** - Copy the APK file to the Download folder on your Zebra device.
 11. **Install APK** - On your Zebra device, go to MENU > Files > Download, Select APK File (Microsoft Remote Desktop) and Select Continue/Select Install/OK.
 12. **Add a New RDP Connection** - Go to Device/Menu/RD Client/Select Button "+" to add New Connection and Select Desktop Connection/Add Manually.
-13. **Enter PC Hostname or IP Address** - Enter the Hostname or IP address of your PC running the WMS Client.
+13. **Enter PC Hostname or IP Address** - Enter the Hostname or IP address of your PC running the CompuTec WMS Client.
 14. **Set up Credentials** - Enter the username and password to log in automatically each time.
 15. **Save** - Save the configuration.
-16. **Connect** - Select the "Connection" to begin using the WMS Client from your Zebra MC330K device.
+16. **Connect** - Select the "Connection" to begin using the CompuTec WMS Client from your Zebra MC330K device.

 ---